brettneese/brettneese.xyz/posts/2019-03-19/odk to aks part 4.md

 ```
 CREATE DATABASE aggregate;
-GRANT ALL ON aggregate.* TO odk@'%' IDENTIFIED BY 'aggregate';
+GRANT ALL ON aggregate.* TO odk@'%' IDENTIFIED BY '$password';
 FLUSH PRIVILEGES;
 ```

-Very important:
+This is a bit different from the command in the ODK Help guide - I learned through a bunch of trial and error that it is unnecessary to create a MySQL user _and_ a database-scoped user for "aggregate."

 I can now update my `k8s.yml` with the proper connection details.
 These can be easily found in the "Connection Strings" link in the Azure Portal.